CSE237SP2022/project-passwordmanager-leib-ruby-jake-aaron/README.md

 6. A PasswordStorageSystem should be able to reset passwords

 So far, everything that has been implemented is working.

+# Iteration 2

+In this iteration, we completed the following user stories:
+1. A MenuSystem should give the user the option to see their stored passwords and add passwords directly
+2. A PasswordGenerator should ask the user if they want to save the password that they just generated
+3. A PasswordStorageSystem should be able to print list of saved password IDs
+4. A MenuSystem should create an instance of a PasswordStorageSystem in its constructor
+5. A PasswordStorageSystem should be able to save created passwords in a file
+6. A PasswordStorageSystem should be able to read passwords from a properly formatted password file
+7. A user should be able to save a password and retrieve a password from the menu

+For the next iteration, we intend to complete:
+1. A PasswordGenerator should be able to take in words as input to be used in the password
+2. A PasswordRequirements should be able to ask a user if they want specific words to be part of their password and capture that input
+3. A PasswordStorageSystem should be able to handle upper/lowercase keys when storing/looking up LoginData entries
+4. A PasswordGenerator should be able to gather keywords so that it can generate themed passwords
+5. A PasswordStorageSystem should be able to handle multiple passwords for the same website, using username to differentiate

+At the end of this iteration, everything we have implemented is working.
+Instructions to run the code are below.

 ## To run the program
 1. Clone the repository